tsigdel/ContactList/README.md

    dotnet restore
    ```

+3. Configure Production (Azure)

+In production (Azure), the connection strings are managed through the Application Settings in the Azure portal.
+The values for DefaultConnection and RedisConnection should be set as follows:

-3. Set up the connection string for SQL Server in `appsettings.json`.
+SQL Server Connection String: Set the connection string for your SQL Server under Application Settings -> Connection Strings in Azure.

+Redis Connection String: Set the Redis connection string for Redis Cache in Application Settings -> Connection Strings.

+Azure will automatically use these environment variables in production, overriding the settings in appsettings.json.

 4. Start the application:
    ```bash